 - Quarter-Finals – Eight teams go head-to-head to see who will make the Semis

-- Semi-Finals – Four teams duke it out over two legs (home and away) for a place in the Final
+- Semi-Finals – Four teams duke it out over one leg (first drawn team at home) for a place in the Final

 - Final – Two teams

 If the system of giving byes to teams that are competing in Europe causes an odd number, such as only four sides qualifying for the Champions League and three making it into the Europa League, then a bye can be issued to a side in order for the numbers to be correct.
 Though replays were used to decide ties that were level until 1981, since then a penalty shootout has been used after extra-time if needed.
 The only exception to this was the semi-finals, which didn’t see penalties and extra-time introduced until 1986.